-Strawberries are the most popular fruit we grow, and they are available as both we pick and you pick.
+Strawberries are the most popular fruit we grow, and they are available as we pick only.

 We currently grow two varieties (see details below) of June-bearing strawberries.
 What is a June-bearing strawberry you may ask?
 It is a strawberry that produces one heavy crop of strawberries throughout the year, and that crop is produced during a 2-3 week period in June.
 This is in contrast to “everbearing” strawberries, which produce smaller crops throughout the growing season.
 The climate in Minnesota is most ideal for the June-bearing varieties, so that is what we choose to grow.

 Annapolis – This is one of the earliest varieties grown in the Upper Midwest.
 It is medium to large in size with firm, orange-red berries.
 It has a robust, full flavor that makes it great for both fresh eating and baking/jam making.

 Flavorfest– New for us in 2019, Flavorfest quickly became a customer favorite.
 This fairly new cultivar was released in 2012.
 It is a late mid-season berry that produces large, bright red, distinctively plump strawberries with an excellent flavor.
 Great for fresh eating and baking/jam making.
 These are also great for chocolate dipped strawberries!

 Storage and picking tips: